Aetherinox/csf-firewall/README.md

 <div align="center">
-<h6>Adds support for Docker, Traefik, and OpenVPN servers</h6>
+<h6>Adds a new dark theme, and support for Docker, Traefik, and OpenVPN servers</h6>
 <h1>♾️ ConfigServer Firewall ♾️</h1>

 <br />

 <p>

 ConfigServer Security & Firewall (CSF) is a popular and powerful firewall solution for Linux servers.
-This repo contains complete installation guides, and also numerous patches for `Docker` and `OpenVPN` firewall support so that you can allow traffic between these services without interruption.
+This repo contains complete installation guides, a new dark theme, and also numerous patches for `Docker` and `OpenVPN` firewall support so that you can allow traffic between these services without interruption.

 </p>